Care in the bathroom

 Shower vs. bathtub

 The shower is preferred in many households as it is usually quicker and more practical.
 Special shower chairs or loungers allow the child to sit comfortably while being washed.
 For children who cannot stand freely in the shower, but also cannot sit in a chair or lie down on a lounger independently, a lift in the bathroom is very useful.
-With the help of the lift (ceiling lift or mobile lift), the child can be placed safely and comfortably.
+With the help of the lift (ceiling lift or mobile lift), the child can be positioned safely and comfortably.

 Anyone who uses a bathtub can also benefit from various aids.
 A bath lift that gently lifts the child into the bath ensures greater safety and comfort.
 In many cases, a bath is a very calming and relaxing experience for children, especially those with severe physical limitations.
 The calming effect of warm water can reduce stress and promote general well-being.